kitakagrace/pcl-hr/README.md

 # pcl-hr
-rep management system
+Staff Management System

-THIS system was created in simple php, javascript, css and bootstrap.
+THIS system was created in Simple php, Javascript, CSS and bootstrap.

 NOTICE: "FRAMEWORKS ARE OVER RATED"